Mark Reynolds (baseball): Washington Nationals (2018)

-Return to Colorado Rockies
+Colorado Rockies (2019)

 On January 30, 2019, Reynolds signed another minor league contract with the Rockies with an invitation to spring training.
 If added to the Rockies' 40-man roster, Reynolds will receive a one-year contract for $1 million plus up to an additional $1 million in performance bonuses.
 Reynolds said he had interest from other teams but wanted to play with a contender, and expects to make spot starts or be a pinch-hitter off the bench.
 He is expected to be a backup first baseman for Daniel Murphy, who was Reynolds' teammate in Washington.
 On March 22, Reynolds was announced to have made the roster for the 2019 season.
 On July 21, 2019, Reynolds was designated for assignment.
 He was released on July 26, 2019.
 In 2019 he batted .170/.290/.311 with four home runs in 135 at bats.

-Retirement from MLB

 Reynolds announced his retirement on April 9, 2020.